Kishore007raj/QuickRemind/readme.md

-# **QuickRemind – AI-Powered Auto-Reminder Generator**
+# **QuickRemind – Your ultimate Auto-Reminder Generator**
-🚀 **Never Forget Important Tasks Again – Automatically Create Reminders from Conversations!**
+🚀 **Never Forget Important Tasks Again – Automatically Create Reminders from Conversations made by you using our project in your local system!**

 ![QuickRemind Banner](https://via.placeholder.com/1200x500?text=QuickRemind+-+AI-Powered+Auto-Reminder+Generator)

 ---

 ## **📌 About QuickRemind**
-QuickRemind is an **AI-powered, privacy-first reminder tool** that **automatically detects tasks and deadlines** hidden in your chats, emails, or notes and sets reminders for you—without any manual input!
+QuickRemind is a **Manual-powered, privacy-first reminder tool** that **automatically detects tasks and deadlines** hidden in your chats, emails, or notes and sets reminders for you—with the help of any manual input given by the user by in his local system,ensuring data privacy for themself

-✅ **Smart AI-Powered Text Recognition** – Detects dates, times, and events from conversations.
+✅ **Manual-Powered Text Recognition** – Detects dates, times, and events from conversations exported by the user himself by using our project.
 ✅ **Auto Reminder Creation** – Instantly creates notifications with snooze/reschedule options.
 ✅ **Privacy-First** – Works **offline** with local AI models, no cloud storage needed.
 ✅ **Multi-Platform Support** – Supports **WhatsApp, Telegram, Emails, Notes, and SMS**.
 ✅ **Customizable Alerts** – Notifications via mobile, email, or a simple dashboard.

 ---